 FYI – if you’d rather go the “burger patty” size route, please do!
 This recipe will make approximately four.

 6. While those cakes are cookin’, prep your maple Dijon sauce by whipping the syrup and mustard together with a whisk or fork in a small bowl.

 7. After approximately 5 – 7 minutes, those cakes will be ready for a flip!

-8. And while you’re waiting for the second side to cook, make your simple salad by lightly tossing together the arugula, a nice drizzle of olive oil, chopped tomato, salt and pepper.
+8. And while you’re waiting for the second side to cook, make your simple salad by lightly tossing together the arugula, seasoned rice wine vinegar, olive oil, chopped tomato, salt and pepper.

 9. Once those sweet ‘tato bean cakes form a nice crispy brown surface on each side, place them ever-so-delicately on plates drizzled with your Maple Dijon sauce.
 I like to sprinkle the cakes with a tiny pinch of salt and pepper at this point, freshly ground if possible.

 10. Lastly, add a nice handful of your simple salad to the plate, and watch the whole dish come alive!

 The variety of colors, textures and flavors will have your family and friends begging for seconds.